Big Three (tennis): Grand Slam title race

 The Big Three have been competing to win the most Grand Slam men's singles titles of all time.
 Federer first led the trio by winning his first Grand Slam singles title at 2003 Wimbledon.
 He broke Pete Sampras's all-time record 14 Grand Slam titles at 2009 Wimbledon.
 Following the 2010 Australian Open, Federer had 16 titles, Nadal 6, and Djokovic 1, the peak of Federer's lead over Nadal and Djokovic.
-After winning the 2016 French Open, Djokovic came to within 2 titles of Nadal (14 vs. 12), but over the next two years, Nadal and Federer extended their lead over Djokovic again; following the 2018 French Open, Federer, Nadal, and Djokovic had 20, 17, and 12 titles, respectively.
+After winning the 2016 French Open, Djokovic came to within 2 titles of Nadal (12 to 14), but over the next two years, Nadal and Federer extended their lead over Djokovic again; following the 2018 French Open, Federer, Nadal, and Djokovic had 20, 17, and 12 titles, respectively.
 During the 2010s, Federer's lead gradually shrank, culminating in Nadal tying Federer's record 20 titles with his win at the 2020 French Open.
 Subsequently, Djokovic's three victories in 2021 brought him on an equal footing with Federer and Nadal, when for the only time all three players had an equal number of titles.
 At the 2022 Australian Open, Nadal surpassed both Federer and Djokovic by claiming the title, and went on to claim his 22nd Grand Slam trophy at the 2022 French Open.
-Djokovic subsequently won the 2022 Wimbledon and the 2023 Australian Open, surpassing Federer and tying Nadal at 22 Grand Slam titles.
-Federer retired on 23 September 2022 with 20 Grand Slam titles.
+Djokovic subsequently won the 2022 Wimbledon, the 2023 Australian Open, and the 2023 French Open, surpassing Federer and Nadal and setting the all-time record at 23 Grand Slam titles.
+Djokovic then claimed the 2023 US Open for a record-extending 24th Grand Slam title.
+Federer retired in 2022 with 20 Grand Slam titles; and Nadal retired in 2024 with 22 Grand Slam titles.